BetonQuest/BetonQuest/docs/05-Reference.md

   ## Normal Conversation Start
   start:
     text: 'What can I do for you'
-    extends: today, main_menu
+    extends: tonight, today

   ## Useless addition as example
+  tonight:
+    # Always false
+    condition: random 0-1
+    text: ' tonight?'
+    extends: main_menu

   today:
     text: ' today?'
+    extends: main_menu

   ## Main main_menu
  main_menu:
    pointers: i_have_questions, bye
 ```
-In the above example, the option _start_ is extended by both _today_ and _main_menu_.
-It will have the pointers in main_menu added to it just as if they were defined directly in it and the text will be joined together.
+In the above example, the option _start_ is extended by both _tonight_ and _today_, both of whom are extended by _main_menu_.
+As _tonight_ has a false condition the _today_ option will win.
+The _start_ option will have the pointers in main_menu added to it just as if they were defined directly in it and the text will be joined together from _today_.
 If you structure your conversation correctly you can make use of this to minimize duplication.

 ***